-7.15 Creating a symdefs file 7-18 7.16 Outputting a subset of the global symbols 7.17 Reading a symdefs file 7.18 Symdefs file format 7.19 What is a steering file?
-7.20 Specifying steering files on the linker command-line 7.21 Steering file command summary 7.22 Steering file format 7.23 Hiding and renaming global symbols with a steering file 7.24 Using \$Super\$\$ and \$Sub\$\$ to patch symbol definitions Chapter 8 Usin g scatter files - 8.1 About scatter-loading 8-3 8.2 When to use scatter-loading 8.3 Scatter-loading command-line option 8-5 8.4 Images with a simple memory map 8-7 8.5 Images with a complex memory map 8-9 8.6 Linker-defined symbols that are not defined when scatter-loading 8-11 8.7 Specifying stack and heap using the scatter file 8-12 8.8 What is a root region?
-8-13 8.9 Creating root execution regions 8-14 8.10 Using the FIXED attribute to create root regions 8-17 8.11 Placing functions and data at specific addresses 8.12 Placing a named section explicitly using scatter-loading 8.13 Placing unassigned sections with the .ANY module selector 8.14 Examples of using placement algorithms for .ANY sections 8.15 Example of next_fit algorithm showing behavior of full regions, selectors, and 8-30 priority 8.16 Examples of using sorting algorithms for .ANY sections 8-32 8.17 Selecting veneer input sections in scatter-loading descriptions 8-34 8.18 Usingattribute((section("name"))) 8.19 Usingat sections to place sections at a specific address 8.20 Restrictions on placingat sections 8.21 Automatic placement ofat sections 8.22 Manual placement ofat sections 8.23 Placing a key in flash memory usingat 8.24 Placing a structure over a peripheral register usingat 8.25 Placement of sections with overlays 8.26 About placing ARM C and C++ library code 8.27 Example of placing code in a root region 8.28 Example of placing ARM C library code 8.29 Example of placing ARM C++ library code 8.30 Example of placing ARM library helper functions 8.31 Reserving an empty region 8.32 About creating regions on page boundaries 8.33 Overalignment of execution regions and input sections 8.34 Using preprocessing commands in a scatter file 8.35 Expression evaluation in scatter files 8.36 Using expression evaluation in a scatter file to avoid padding 8.37 Equivalent scatter-loading descriptions for simple images 8.38 Type 1 image, one load region and contiguous execution regions 8.39 Type 2 image, one load region and non-contiguous execution regions 8.40 8.41 Type 3 image, two load regions and non-contiguous execution regions Scatter file to ELF mapping Chapter 9 GNU Id script support in armlink 2 9.1 About GNU ld script support and restrictions 9-2 9.2 Typical use cases for using ld scripts with armlink 9.3 Important Id script commands that are implemented in armlink 9.4 Specific restrictions for using ld scripts with armlink J -F
+7.15 Creating a symdefs file 7-19 7.16 Outputting a subset of the global symbols 7-20 7.17 Reading a symdefs file 7.18 Symdefs file format 7-22 7.19 What is a steering file?
+7-24 7.20 Specifying steering files on the linker command-line 7-25 7.21 Steering file command summary 7.22 Steering file format 7.23 Hiding and renaming global symbols with a steering file 7-28 7.24 Using \$Super\$\$ and \$Sub\$\$ to patch symbol definitions 7-29 Chapter 8 Using scatter files 8.1 About scatter-loading .
+8-3 8.2 When to use scatter-loading .
+8-4 8.3 Scatter-loading command-line option .
+8-5 8.4 Images with a simple memory map .
+8-7 8.5 Images with a complex memory map 8.6 Linker-defined symbols that are not defined when scatter-loading 8.7 Specifying stack and heap using the scatter file 8-12 8.8 What is a root region?
+8.9 Creating root execution regions 8.10 Using the FIXED attribute to create root regions 8.11 Placing functions and data at specific addresses 8.12 Placing a named section explicitly using scatter-loading 8.13 Placing unassigned sections with the .ANY module selector 8-25 8.14 Examples of using placement algorithms for .ANY sections 8-28 8.15 Example of next_fit algorithm showing behavior of full regions, selectors, and priority 8-30 8.16 Examples of using sorting algorithms for .ANY sections 8.17 Selecting veneer input sections in scatter-loading descriptions 8-34 8.18 Usingattribute((section("name"))) to place code and data 8-35 8.19 Usingat sections to place sections at a specific address 8.20 Restrictions on placingat sections 8-38 8.21 Automatic placement ofat sections 8-39 8.22 Manual placement ofat sections 8-41 8.23 Placing a key in flash memory usingat 8-43 8.24 Placing a structure over a peripheral register usingat 8.25 Placement of sections with overlays 8-46 8.26 About placing ARM C and C++ library code 8-49 8.27 Example of placing code in a root region 8.28 Example of placing ARM C library code 8-51 8.29 Example of placing ARM C++ library code 8.30 Example of placing ARM library helper functions 8.31 Reserving an empty region 8.32 About creating regions on page boundaries 8.33 Overalignment of execution regions and input sections 8.34 Using preprocessing commands in a scatter file 8.35 Expression evaluation in scatter files 8.36 Using expression evaluation in a scatter file to avoid padding 8.37 Equivalent scatter-loading descriptions for simple images 8.38 Type 1 image, one load region and contiguous execution regions 8.39 Type 2 image, one load region and non-contiguous execution regions 8.40 Type 3 image, two load regions and non-contiguous execution regions 8.41 Scatter file to ELF mapping Chapter 9 GNU I d script support in armlink 9.1 About GNU Id script support and restrictions .
+9-2 9.2 Typical use cases for using ld scripts with armlink 9.3 Important ld script commands that are implemented in armlink 9.4 Specific restrictions for using ld scripts with armlink